J! Archive Help

 n. a cylindrical, hand-held apparatus, topped by a push-button, and used by Jeopardy! contestants to signal their intent to respond to a clue.

 What do you call a buzzer that doesn't buzz?
 A signaling device, that's what!
 The signaling devices used by the three players in a game of Jeopardy! resemble oversized click-pens, attached to computers concealed inside the contestant lecterns by wire.
-After the host finishes reading the clue, an off-camera assistant triggers a set of lights that surround the game board, prompting the contestants to go ahead and squeeze their signaling buttons if they think they know the correct response.
+After the host finishes reading the clue, an off-camera staffer known as the enabler triggers a set of lights that surround the game board, prompting the contestants to go ahead and squeeze their signaling buttons if they think they know the correct response.
 Pressing the signaling button too early results in a fraction-of-a-second lockout during which the other contestants have a chance to ring in.

 Stand-and-stare